-- Competitive production center in the Middle East-North Africa for a variety of sectors
+- Competitive production center in the Middle East and North Africa for a variety of sectors

 - The authority has a supreme committee that supervises the taxation system in SEZONE.

-- The authority has a special customs service under the supervision of a Supreme Customs Committee.
+- The authority provides a special customs service under the supervision of a Supreme Customs Committee.

-- The Egyptian labor market is regulated by the Labor Law No. 12 of 2003.
+- The Egyptian labor market is regulated by Labor Law No. 12 of 2003.

 - An employment contract may be drawn up for a fixed-term or indefinite period of time.